pfdubois/BridgeBidding/source/TwoDiamonds.rst

 .. index::
    pair:convention; Mexican Two Diamonds

+Named after its author, George Rosenkranz of Mexico, opening 2♦ shows a balanced 17 to 19 HCP.
+Responder bids:

+* Pass with a weak hand but five+ diamonds
-Opening 2♦ shows a balanced 18 to 19 HCP.
-Responder bids 2♥! to deny values for game, so opener places the contract, usually at 2N.
-Otherwise responder relays with 2♠! to 2N, and systems are on.
-Typically this convention is played with a weak notrump system.
+* 2♥! shows less than 7 HCP so opener places the contract, usually at 2N.
+* Otherwise responder relays with 2♠! to 2N, and systems are on, including Texas transfers.
+Game forcing.

+Most often this convention is played with a weak notrump system.

 Much more complicated versions exist.
 Be sure to ask for an explanation if on defense.